codehappy-net/gaiamap/README.md

 `-close`: only plot objects estimated to be this close or closer

 *Usage notes:* Takes one argument: the maximum distance in light years.

+`-dark`: set the background color to black, instead of navy blue.

 `-decadj`: the declination value to use as the base for non-rectangular projection